muhammadkala/Ecological-Genomics-Notebook/Eco_genom_Online_notebook.md

 -Starfish collected and delivered within 24 hours of collection (all healthy at time) -Transmission might be environmental or through the gut

-# Update
+## Update
 Densovirus seem to be missing from samples

-# Project ideas for each group in notebook and on Andrew's github (link to be added)
+## Project ideas for each group in notebook and on Andrew's github (link to be added)

 ------
 <div id='id-section5'/>
 ### Entry 5:
+In progress
 ------
 <div id='id-section6'/>
 ### Entry 6:
+In progress
 ------
 <div id='id-section7'/>
 ### Entry 7:
+In progress
 ------
 <div id='id-section8'/>
 ### Entry 8:
+In progress
 ------
 <div id='id-section9'/>
 ### Entry 9: